jakobringler/blog/content/notes/POP.md

 ![[notes/images/add_trails.png]]

-Now you can do all your typically SOPs tricks on it:
+Now you can do all your typical SOPs tricks on it:
 - add noise
 - resample
 - color it along curve u